welovejeff/makethingsnotads/makethingsnotads/README.md

 # Make Things Not Ads

-A landing page for "Make Things Not Ads", a social media marketing consultancy based in Richmond, Virginia.
+A modern landing page for a social media marketing consultancy specializing in AI-enhanced content creation.

+## Features

+- Interactive particles.js background in the hero section
+- Responsive design for all device sizes
+- AI Process Visualization showcasing the content creation workflow
+- Modern, clean UI with animations and hover effects

+## Technologies Used

+- HTML5
+- CSS3 (with animations and flexbox/grid layouts)
+- JavaScript
+- Particles.js for interactive background

+## Live Demo

+Visit the live site: [Make Things Not Ads](https://welovejeff.github.io/makethingsnotads/)

+## Development

+To run this project locally:

+1. Clone the repository
+2. Open index.html in your browser

+## Deployment

+This site is deployed using GitHub Pages from the gh-pages branch.

 ## Project Overview